steveklewis/cog-funcs/topics/kant-circle.md

 > For geometrical principles are always apodeictic, that is, united with the consciousness of their necessity, as: "Space has only three dimensions."

+> The reader, then, must be quite convinced of the absolute necessity of a transcendental deduction, before taking a single step in the field of pure reason; because otherwise he goes to work blindly, and after he has wandered about in all directions, returns to the state of utter ignorance from which he started.
+(Deduction Paragraph Nine)

 ** The Universality of Reason

 ** The Holiness of Reason

+> But you must draw yourself back and train more, while you're still young, in a gymnastic that seems useless and which the many call 'idle talk.'
+If you don't, the truth will escape you.
+Parmenidies, 135d